-The obtained information will be used for statistical purposes in form of summary tables.
-The CSB guarantees confidentiality of the obtained information.
+The obtained information will be used for statistical purposes in a form of summary tables.
+The CSB guarantees confidentiality of the acquired information.

-EU-SILC survey will be carried out by CSB interviewers.
-Two types of interviews will be used – interviewers will visit respondents at their place of residence or the interview will be carried out by telephone.
-Before the interviewers’ visit or telephone interview households will receive a letter regarding the planned date of the interview.
-Telephone numbers for obtaining additional information will also be indicated in the informative letter.
+The EU-SILC survey will be carried out by the CSB interviewers.
+Two types of interviews will be used – interviewers will visit respondents at their place of residence or interview will be carried out by telephone.
+Before the interviewer’s visit or telephone interview household will receive a letter informing about the planned date of the interview.
+The informative letter will also include telephone numbers for obtaining additional information.

-Prepared by Income and Living Conditions Statistics Section
+Prepared by the Income and Living Conditions Statistics Section